 To book please click through (link above) find your course and book online.

 A lovely organic home made lunch, plus cakes and biscuits.
 To book please click through (above) find your course (in date order) and book online.

-For more information about accommodation and food please see below.
+For more information about accommodation and food please see above.

 This craft course provider has been awarded Bronze status for receiving 1 or more 5 star ratings from previous students.

 The Students' Choice award ensures that course providers get recognised for their efforts in the teaching and practice of UK craft.

 They also allow tutors to gain valuable feedback on their courses and for new students to find the course that's right for them.